 So there was no guarantee the pics I took with it would even come out.
 They did – but they came out the way you’d expect photos from an expired Walgreens disposable underwater camera to come out: blurry and grainy.

+You will definitely get better pics than me if you do some Los Arcos snorkeling with a modern camera.
 Here’s a small selection of the amateur underwater pics I took, starting with the best one – a close-up of a pretty large fish.
 Hey there, fella!

 Have you ever gone snorkeling anywhere?
 What was your experience like?